buuzhangsen/AM-PromptIR/README.md

 ## Network Architecture

 <img src = "AM-PromptIR.jpg">
-The above diagram shows the overall architecture of the AM PromptIR network, and the corresponding code is mainly stored in the  ```net/main.py ``` file.
+The above diagram shows the overall architecture of the AM PromptIR network, and the corresponding code is mainly stored in the  ```net/main.py ```.

 ## Dataset Download and Preperation